Australia: The Land Where Time Began

 The daily summer afternoon storm approaching about 4 PM, Mt.
 Isa, in the 1960s.

 The ranges of central Australia are surrounded by the deserts, Victoria being the only mainland state to not have a desert area.
 The Australian deserts are divided into 2 parts, the Western Desert, made up of the Great Sandy Desert, the Gibson Desert, and Great Victoria Desert.
 The Arunta Desert is composed of the Simpson Desert and Sturt's Stony Desert.
-2 other deserts not included in this division are the Tanami Desert "rock holes" to the Aborigines, and the Channel Country, a riverine desert.
+2 other deserts not included in this division are the Tanami Desert "rock holes" to the Aboriginal People, and the Channel Country, a riverine desert.

 The largest dunes occur in the Simpson Desert, trending roughly north-south, up to 300 km long and 40 m high, mostly parallel, with interdune spaces, swales, from 100 m to 1 km wide.
 Most of the other deserts have smaller dunes and sandy undulations, often trending east-west.
 The Great Sandy desert extends almost to the west coast, where its red dunes meet the white sands of the 80 Mile Beach.
 Gibber plains occur mostly in Sturt's Stony Desert, but also occur as patches throughout the arid country.